plone/training/dexterity.rst

 * Dexterity: new and the coming default
 * Archetypes: old, tried and tested
-* Archetypes: widespread though addons
+* Archetypes: widespread though add-ons
 * Plone 4.x: Archetypes is the default, with Dexterity available
 * Plone 5.x: Dexterity is the default with Archetypes available
 * For both, add and edit forms are created automatically from a schema